 We also have links to Tech City - an area around nearby Old Street that is home to 400+ digital start-ups.
 QMUL works with the local start-up community through a number of projects, services and initiatives that allow for knowledge exchange to support businesses, develop student employability, and create meaningful impact from our research and teaching.
 Learn more about how we work with Tech City companies in London here.

-We are the lead organisation in Creativeworks London (CWL) a £4m Arts and Humanities Research Council funded collaboration of over 30 organisations (universities, creative industries, museums, libraries and other cultural institutions) involved in the creative industries in London, which ended in 2016.
+We were the lead organisation in Creativeworks London (CWL) a £4m Arts and Humanities Research Council funded collaboration of over 30 organisations (universities, creative industries, museums, libraries and other cultural institutions) involved in the creative industries in London, which ended in 2016.
 This was one of four Knowledge Exchange Hubs for the Creative Economy in the UK.

 All of our innovation and impact work involves partnerships with other organisations, be they other universities, sectors of government, charities, cultural institutions, businesses and industry.
 These partnerships may be form via individual innovations and spin-out companies, via programmes such as those described in these pages, or via major research grants such as Doctoral Training Centres.
 We also have on-going partnerships with larger organisations such as IBM.

 Queen Mary's commitment to public engagement and student enterprise is reflected in an appointment at Vice-Principal level with responsibility for these areas - Prof. Peter MacOwan - and active support for a wealth of programmes and activities.
 These include the Centre for Public Engagement, set up in 2012 as part of a RCUK Catalyst award, which works to embed and sustain public engagement within Queen Mary.